 - Examine the overall cost: This is the time to understand the average costs of comparable business processes in today’s market.

-To ensure an adequate workflow analysis, you must address all of these questions.
+To ensure an adequate workflow analysis, you should address all of these questions.
 The next step would be to document the old business process from beginning to end.
 This is about the As-Is state, and this may include checklists, manuals, and feedback from participants.
-For example, an employee offboarding checklist.

 Understand how the process occurs.
 Focus on the tasks that generate business revenue and where they can be improved.
 Next, provide answers to these vital questions: